raaidarshad/dbdeclare/docs/guide/grants.md

 from dbdeclare.data_structures import Privilege
 ```

-Use this to define what privileges you want to when you define a grant.
+Use this to declare what privileges you want to when you declare a grant.

 ### Multiple ways to grant

-Grantable entities and `Role`s can both define grants.
+Grantable entities and `Role`s can both declare grants.

 #### From a role